How to Start a Marketplace Website Using WordPress

 Using Google ads, suggested in the previous step, is a great way to attract potential sellers in a relatively short period.
 The only problem here is that as soon as you turn your ads off, you’ll stop gaining new subscriptions.

-This is where creating blog content can help you in the long run.
+This is where creating and especially knowing how to create good blog content can help you in the long run.

 Remember the keywords we looked before?
 You can use these keywords to create articles for your website.